munish-hcl-technologies/wknd-muzik/README.md

     Login to AEM and got to http://yourhost/system/console/configMgr Open "Day CQ Mail Service" and Configure the SMTP details:

+## 	Signup Form Validation
+    Used Jquery Validation for US-Phone and Credit Card Number Use US Phone For example 541-754-3010

 #   Code Modification in latest commit

     1. Added cq:allowedTemplates Configuration "/conf/wknd-muzik/settings/wcm/templates/.*" in root page Properties